Acid Reflux Or Heartburn? These Natural Remedies Might Just Do The Trick

 3. Melatonin to prevent acid reflux.

 Melatonin, the "sleep hormone," is naturally present in the digestive tract and may offer some protection against acid reflux.
 One study found that supplementation with melatonin decreased the occurrence of heartburn, especially when paired with an over-the-counter acid reflux medication.
-It is not completely understood how melatonin affects acid reflux, but one explanation could be that the antioxidant properties of melatonin fight inflammation in the esophagus.
+It is not completely understood how melatonin affects acid reflux, but one explanation could be that melatonin helps to reduce the transient lower esophageal sphincter relaxations that could contribute to increased reflux events.

 4. Acupuncture to prevent heartburn.